climate-tech-handbook/climate-tech-handbook/docs/solution-grid-flexibility.md

 Grid flexibility refers to the capability of the electric grid to accommodate diverse energy sources and dynamically adapt to changing demand and supply conditions, enhancing efficiency and resilience.

+A common term that you'll hear is DER (Distributed Energy Resources).

 ![Cover Image](../static/img/grid-flexibility.jpg)
 *Image from the [Alliance for an Energy Efficient Economy](https://aeee.in/why-indian-grid-operators-need-to-acknowledge-demand-flexibility-for-optimal-grid-operation/) in India*